 Fargo Sandbag Project.
-Image Source: http://forecastpublicart.org/public-art-review/ current-projects/2012/08/fargo-sandbag-project/ year round.
-Public art can help celebrate the cold of winter, the warmth of summer, and everything in between.
-This can be done through a variety of season specific projects and
+Image Source: http://forecastpublicart.org/ public-art-review/current-projects/2012/08/ fargo-sandbag-project/ be planted with prairie, of the land, and artworks can capture the pioneering spirit of Fargo's culture.
+Use the momentum of Sodbuster's reinstallation to inspire big ideas